romaincapelle/OverVue/docs/javascript/classes.md

 Scottie Pippen is 54 years old, he used to play for the Chicago Bulls
 ```

-## Using and Connecting Multiple Classes
+## Static Vs Instance Properties, Field and Methods

+Static properties, fields and methods are defined with the `static` keyword.

+##